ProprioCS/Provia.Documents/Spec Import.md

 2. ==As a project manager, I want to drag and drop a BOM file onto an existing quote to update it with the latest specifications without manual data entry.==

-3. ==As a purchasing agent for my dealership, I want to import a vendor-provided BOM directly into a purchase order when I am buying showroom furniture, demo chairs, or other products for the dealer’s own stock/use.==
+3. ==As a purchasing agent for my dealership, I want to import a vendor-provided BOM directly into a purchase order when I am buying showroom furniture, demo chairs, or other products for the dealer's own stock/use.==

 ## Success Metrics

-1. Import Speed: The Orion BOM Import Tool should be able to import files within seconds, ensuring high performance and minimal wait times for users.
+1. Import Speed: The Provia BOM Import Tool should be able to import files within seconds, ensuring high performance and minimal wait times for users.

 2. Line Item Capacity: The tool should be capable of importing up to 2,000 line items per file, accommodating the needs of large-scale projects and complex BOMs.